blancosilva/blancosilva.github.io/_posts/2010-10-13-my-oldest-plays-the-piano.md

 	<p>"Whoa!
 That doesn't help me much, does it?"—complains Bernie.
 "Couldn't you give me another clue?"</p>

-	<p>"Sure, a second clue: <strong>If you multiply their ages together, the result is the same as how much we payed for these beers"</strong></p>
+	<p>"Sure, a second clue: <strong>If you multiply their ages together, the result is the same as how much we payed for coffee."</strong></p>

 	<p>Bernie scratches his head for a minute, and cannot figure it out yet… Before he complains again, Ernie realizes the mistake, apologizes, and offers Bernie the last clue: "<strong>My oldest plays the piano!"</strong></p>